Update (May 20, 2021):

 - Unify the appearance of similar parts and terrain materials, making them more compatible.

 - Author for the most common uses for each material to maximize usefulness and uniqueness of each material.

 - Improve the responsiveness of color shifting terrain and parts, giving you greater range of possibilities.

 This build will allow you to see the new materials locally within any place file you open in Studio.
 We wanted to approach testing this way so that we could quickly make improvements from community feedback…which means please share your notes, bugs and other observations here!

 Your response to this material update is important to make sure we’re supporting your vision.
 We will follow this topic to drive some of our updates prior to full release.

-Note: The build has been updated to v1.2 as of March 23rd
+Note: The build has been updated to v1.4 as of May 20th

 A few things to note: